Would One Hundred Years of Solitude be so favourite if it was called Misfortune Family? We don’t think so.

 80. Hilariously Sinister

-When it comes to presentation, you should consider their motives, be it for school assignment or for the workplace.
+When it comes to presentation, you should consider their motives, be it for school assignments or for the workplace.

 Student Presentation Titles need the most informative and engaging.
 So you should clearly state the topic and spark interest in the audience.